liferay/liferay-docs/develop/tutorials/articles/100-tooling/02-liferay-ide/16-using-front-end-development-code-assist-features-in-ide.markdown

 features.
 Now that you know how to use the AlloyUI and JavaScript code assist features, you can learn how to use the CSS code assist features next.

-## CSS Code Assist Features [](id=css-code-assist-features)
+## CSS Code Assist Features

 Dev Studio offers code inference and completion tools for CSS.
 In order to use these tools, you'll need to install an additional plugin.

-+$$$

-**Note:** The plugin described below is planned to be bundled with Liferay Dev Studio in the near future.
-Initial tests of the plugin revealed performance issues in some cases, which is why it is not yet a part of Liferay Dev Studio.
+| **Note:** The plugin described below is planned to be bundled with Liferay
+| Dev Studio in the near future.
+Initial tests of the plugin revealed performance
+| issues in some cases, which is why it is not yet a part of Liferay Dev Studio.
-Problems were not consistent, so you may have no issues installing the plugin, but we wanted to give full disclosure about it.
+| Problems were not consistent, so you may have no issues installing the plugin,

-$$$
+| but we wanted to give full disclosure about it.

 Follow the steps below to install the plugin in Dev Studio: